NVIDIA/DALI/docs/advanced_topics.rst

 or be set in Python by using the `nvidia.dali.backend.SetHostBufferShrinkThreshold` function.

 During processing, DALI works on batches of samples.
-For the GPU and some CPU operators, each batch is stored as a contiguous allocation and is processed at one time, which reduces the number of necessary allocations.
+For the GPU and some CPU operators, each batch is stored as contiguous memory and is processed at once, which reduces the number of necessary allocations.
 For some CPU operators that cannot calculate their output size ahead of time, the batch is stored as a vector of separately allocated samples.